Guide to MBA Scholarships (2021-2022)

 - Who Should Apply: University of Chicago MBA candidates

 - About the Donor: The University of Chicago provides a broad range of merit scholarships and fellowships for incoming MBA students, including the Chicago Booth Fellowship along with several corporate-sponsored fellowships.
-U.S. News & World Report currently ranks this program #1 among business schools in a tie with Harvard University.
+U.S. News & World Report currently ranks this program #3 among business schools.

 - Amount: Annually up to $10,000 plus in-state tuition adjustments for non-Texas residents